Morningstar On Financial Ill-Health: Financial Advisors' Daily Digest

 Based on the above, Newcomb thinks advisors should not just manage assets, but also help clients (via onboarding and follow-up discussions) think further into the future and understand the efficacy their life decisions can have over their financial outcomes.

-Basically, for Newcomb, financial health comes down to emotional well being plus financial stability.
+Basically, for Newcomb, financial health comes down to emotional well-being plus financial stability.
 I think she's largely correct, though I quibble with the term "financial health" and embrace her characterization, quoted above, that it's a matter of perspective.
 We're dealt all kinds of cards in life, and those who balance these considerations will do well as a result of the perspective they bring to evaluating their situation.
 Life has a non-negotiable material basis, and thus financial stability is of paramount importance.
 But an emotionally well-adjusted person uses financial stability to build his life - with its family, community and values.
 The money is just a tool, and thus this issue goes beyond mere "financial health."

 Let us know your thoughts in the comments section.
 For now, please find today's advisor-related links: